 Example of my original Meta Description

-As you can see, while my title and tag were clear enough the descriptions wasn’t exactly a draw to bring people to my blog.
+As you can see, while my title and tag were clear enough the descriptions weren’t exactly a draw to bring people to my blog.

 I set about making a change to see if I could control what Google chose as that summary snippet.
 I removed the copyright information and dropped it into the footer of my blog.